 Just starting investing?
 Keep these principles in mind

-The investing strategies discussed above will give you an investing style, as well as a clear plan to attack the market.
+The investing strategies discussed above will help you choose an investing style, as well as a clear plan to attack the market.
 For those Canadians who are just starting to invest there are some basic concepts to consider first.
-Here are five tenets that can help you start investing right.
+Here are five tenets that can help you start investing.